Maulorian/-Maulorian.github.io/index.md

+This website holds a record of the projects I've done to improve my knowledge in topics such as Software Development, Game Development, Tasks Automation, Networking and DevOps.

 <p align="center">
   <img src="mandalorian.png" height=400 />
 </p>
-This website holds a record of the projects I've done to improve my knowledge in topics such as Software Development, Game Development, Tasks Automation, Networking and DevOps.
-For each of them, I tried to polish them as much as I could and here is the final results:

 ## 1. Youtube Bot: League of Legends clip creator and uploader: